keshavnagar/learn-hooks/README.md

 so basicaly i learn the concept of useEffect and that is i understood like first i create the that syntax and connect use effect hook with input field that is already connected with the use state hook where i press everytime any of the key the useeffect hook is run, and it only use one thing like the value of use state property that value I put into dependency arrray of useEffect

+# setInterval method in react :

+set interval is a function that contain a functino that execute within delay that also passed with it in this function we clear this set interval with the help of clear interval functoin if we direct off this function in one second so just store the setinterval function in a variable that store its id and pass into clear interval function argument side